I'm A Sensual Person & Happily Married To An Asexual Partner

 "What have you been thinking in bed, lately?"
 I tried to lay out the question delicately, like tucking in a kitten you suspect has been waiting for the chance to swipe.

 Emily sighed: "You, obviously."
 This gave me about as much insight into Emily’s sex experience as the cereal she was merrily munching.
-My mouthful of tea lost its flavour as I swallowed under the expression levelled at me.
+My mouthful of tea lost its flavor as I swallowed under the expression leveled at me.
 I searched my mug for better words.
 She could melt asphalt with that look.

 "Don’t you enjoy it?" she asked, calculatingly.
 I took a distracted, violent gulp of tea.